 To fully benefit from NAFTA, Canadian and U.S. companies that manufacture in Mexico must not only produce a viable product at a competitive prices, but they also need to operate under the country's customs guidelines.
 Following these guidelines pushes manufacturers in Mexico to ensure that their suppliers understand and abide by NAFTA regulations in their paperwork.

-The NAFTA Rules of Origin maintains that goods covered by the certificate need to originate from North America.
+The NAFTA Rules of Origin maintain that goods covered by the certificate need to originate from North America.
 To determine whether a finished good is certified under NAFTA regulations, seeking help from a customs expert is necessary.
 For instance, to begin the determination process, companies must know which harmonized tariff classification they fall under.

 Harmonized Tariff Classification

 Revisions to the current Harmonized Tariff Schedule (HTS) of the United States became effective on March 15, 2012.
 The U.S. International Trade Commission advises checking the Change Record, which lists all major changes since the previous version.
 Staged rate reductions from trade agreements are not included.
 Every harmonized tariff number has a specific rule of origin categorized under NAFTA that qualifies a finished good as originating from North America.
 Published by the U.S. Internal Trade Commission, the HTS provides applicable tariff rates and statistical categories for merchandise entering the States.

 In the recent plans to modernize and renegotiate NAFTA, Mexico has suggested to raise the mandatory 60% of products originating from NAFTA countries.
-When attempting to obtain a valid certificate of origin, the U.S. customs and border protection uses various ways to qualify goods via the NAFTA rules of origin.
+When attempting to obtain a valid certificate of origin, the U.S. customs and border protection uses various ways to qualify goods via the NAFTA certificate of origin.